Bernie05/eCommerceJava-React/ER.md

 CartItem
     Many to One with Cart: A Cart item belongs to one cart.
     Many to One with Product: A cart item refers to one product.

+Product
+    Many to One with Category: A product belong to one category Many to One with Seller: A product is sold by one seller One to Many with Review: A product can have multiple reviews.

+Category
+    Many to one with Category: A category can have a parent category(or a sub categories)

+Coupon
+    Many to many with User: A coupon can be used by multiple user

+Order
+    Many to One with User: An order belong to one user.
+    One to Many with OrderItem: an order can have multiple order item.
+    Many to one with Address: an order has one shipping address.

+OrderItem
+    Many to one with Order: An order item belongs to one order.
+    Many to one with Product: An order has one shipping address

+PaymentOrder
+    Many to One with User: A payment oder belongs to one user One to Many with Order: A payment order can include multiple orders.

+Seller
+    One to One with Address: A seller has one pickup address.
+    One to Many with Product: A seller can sell multiple products.
+    One to Many with Transaction: a seller can be involved in multiple transaction

+Transaction
+    Many to one with User: A transaction is associated with one user.
+    Many to one with Seller: A transaction associated with one seller.
+    One to One with User: A transaction corresponds to one order.

+Review
+    Many to One with Product: A review is for one product Many to One with User: A review is written by one user.

+Wishlist
+    One to One with product: Each user has one wishlist Many to Many with Product: A wishlist can contain multiple products.

+VerificationCode
+    One to One with User: A verification code can be associated with one user.
+    One to One with Seller: A verification code can be asscociated with one seller.

+SellerReport
+    One to one with Seller: A report corresponds to one seller.